tbembersimeao/custom_project_settings/README.md

 # REDCap Custom Project Settings Plugin

-ToDo: Provide an overview of this plugin and hook here.

-Custom Project Settings extension is a combination of a plugin and a hook designed to save settings at project level.
+Custom Project Settings extension is a combination of a plugin and a hook, designed to save configuration settings at project level.
 The main reason behind developing this extension is to facilitate other hooks or plugins to have a custom settings, which can be configure at project level.
 Once activated it is shown in Project Setup page of each project.
 On click of it, the page redirects to a different page, where the configuration value can be mapped to attribute key for that project.
 And by using cps_lib, configuration value can be fetched and used by other hooks or plugins.

 ## Activating CPS Extension